universalsafetyformat/usf_website/content/en/tools/USFedit/getting_started/_index.md

 ### Working with data flows

 Assume a simple functional model showing the cooperation of sensors and controller to control an engine.
-In the example shown in Figure 4 4 there are four Block Types (SpeedSensor, RadarSensor, Controller, and Actuator, all on the top).
+In the example shown in the following figure there are four Block Types (SpeedSensor, RadarSensor, Controller, and Actuator, all on the top).
 All block types define certain data ports for representing data values.

 Instances of those Block Types are shown in the Task container (which is technically also a Block Type containing the shown blocks).
 A block derives its ports from its type.
 Since the actuator block is untyped, there are no ports.
 Furthermore, untyped blocks are drawn grey, so they are easy to find.
 To assign a Block Type to a Block, use the Properties view.
 Select the actuator block and in the Properties view, click the [...]  button next to type.